carloscastellanos/teaching/480/syllabi/IGME480_Spring2025.md

 **Presentations:** Student presentations of their work

-**Final Public Project:** Final group projects integrating AR and locative media. ⚡️ **_These projects will be shared with the public_** ⚡️.
+**Final Public Project:** Final group projects integrating AR and locative media. ⚡️ **_<span style="background-color: #FFFF00">These projects will be shared with the public</span>_** ⚡️.
 Students will present their work to the community and exhibit their projects in conjunction with a local arts and culture organization.
 The projects will be live and running by the end of the semester.

 ## Required Texts